Watersheds and Wildlife

 The City of Ames Pollinator Friendly Community Plan 2023 - 2033

-To celebrate the 50th anniversary of the Clean Water Act, we launched a weekly video series on YouTube and Instagram, explaining water jargon like TMDL, NPDES, and WOTUS in 90 second chunks.
-Many videos have been filmed at wastewater treatment plants, wetlands, and other locations in Iowa and incorporate music parodies.
+To celebrate the 50th anniversary of the Clean Water Act, we produced a weekly video series on YouTube and Instagram, explaining water jargon like TMDL, NPDES, and WOTUS in 90 second chunks.
+Many videos were filmed at wastewater treatment plants, wetlands, and other locations in Iowa and incorporate music parodies.
 Check out the complete playlist.

 Creek Cleanups